 The Tasting Room features 160 wineries pouring nearly 650 wines.
 But the International Festival Tastings are more than a tasting; they’re an opportunity to explore all of the wines of the world, and to find new and exciting ways to enjoy them.
-In addition to the individual winery tables, regional tasting stations hosted by Australia, New Zealand, South Africa, and Spain will allow festivalgoers to explore the unique wines of a specific area of the wine world.
+In addition to the individual winery tables, regional tasting stations hosted by Australia, California, Napa Valley, New Zealand, Nova Scotia, South Africa, Spain and Washington State will allow festivalgoers to explore the unique wines of a specific area of the wine world.

 Australia’s wine roots are steeped in over 200 years of winemaking and wine styles across the country are continuously shifting to challenge the perceptions of today’s wine connoisseurs.
 Join us to taste wines from multi-generational families, old vines and ancient soils; explore the evolution of classic wines, the introduction of new varieties and innovations in winemaking.

 Napa Valley: Then vs. Now